 This fact sheet is for Victorian School Principals who are the approved provider of or have operated at their school, a service that provides education and care before school, after school or during school holidays.
 These services are referred to as Outside School Hours Care services in this fact sheet and primarily educate and care for children over preschool age.

 Centre-based services that provide education and care for children over preschool age are required to operate under the

 National Quality Framework.
-This does not apply to school holidays care services that care for or educate school age children during the school holidays for no more than four weeks per calendar year.
+This does not apply to school holiday care services that care for or educate school-age children during the school holidays for no more than four weeks per calendar year.
 These services must meet the requirements of the: